GitHubDragonFly/Python_libplctag_Mac_PPC/README.md

 # Functionality
 - Generally designed to display a single value per tag entered, either of string/integer/float...etc.
 - Multiple consecutive elements/bits can be displayed for certain data types by adding "{x}" at the end of the tag, where "x" is the number of elements/bits (ex.
 CT_STRINGArray[0]{5} or CT_DINT/2{15} or N7:0{3}).
-- Displaying bit(s) or PID/Timer/Cunter/Control subelement values - enter your tag, select bit/subelement from available list box (instead of entering it yourself) and optionally add "{x}" at the end.
+- Displaying bits/PID/Timer/Cunter/Control subelement values -> enter your tag, select bit/subelement from available list box (instead of entering it yourself) and optionally add "{x}" at the end.
 - Tag status label turns red/green to indicate failure/success in communicating with the PLC.
 - The default values can be changed for the app's startup, check declarations in the top section of the file.
 - The app provides automated READ and doesn't include WRITE functionality.
 - The "Get Tags" button will fetch ControlLogix tags and double-clicking any of the fetched tags will copy it to the clipboard.
 - The IP Address, Path and Tag text boxes offer slightly odd right-click "Paste" functionality.
 - The Custom String Length has to be specified when the "custom string" data type is selected.
+- Listbox selections are achieved with double-click.
 - Modbus functionality of the libplctag library is not included in this app.

 There might be bugs in the app.
 Not everything could be tested by me, since I don't have access to all the different PLCs supported by the libplctag library.